MikeSilvis/dotfiles/docs/editor-configuration.md

 ### From Sublime Text
 1. Export Sublime settings and keybindings
-2. Convert to VSCode/Cursor format
+2. Convert to Cursor format
 3. Install equivalent extensions

 ### From Atom
 1. Export Atom configuration
-2. Convert to VSCode/Cursor format
+2. Convert to Cursor format
 3. Install equivalent extensions

 ### From IntelliJ/WebStorm
 1. Export IntelliJ settings
-2. Convert to VSCode/Cursor format
+2. Convert to Cursor format
 3. Install equivalent extensions

 ## 🚨 Troubleshooting

 ### Extensions Not Installing
-1. **Check editor installation**: Ensure Cursor/VSCode is properly installed
+1. **Check editor installation**: Ensure Cursor is properly installed
-2. **Check command line tools**: Ensure `cursor` or `code` commands are available
+2. **Check command line tools**: Ensure `cursor` command is available
 3. **Check permissions**: Ensure you have write access to the extensions directory

 ### Settings Not Applied